splunk/splunk-connect-for-syslog/docs/index.md

 ## Support

-* UPDATE!
-Splunk Connect for Syslog is now officially supported by Splunk.
-That said, it is still very much an open-source product and the notes below outlining community support are still highly relevant.
+* Splunk Connect for Syslog is an open source project that is now officially supported by Splunk.
+That said, the notes below outlining community support are still highly relevant.

 Splunk Connect for Syslog is an open source product developed by Splunkers with contributions from the community of partners and customers.
 This unique product will be enhanced, maintained and supported by the community, led by Splunkers with deep subject matter expertise.
 The